-[0067] Elements 300 - 306 serve to allow a higher priority job (as determined by the SA/KO algorithm) to suspend an active job until the higher priority job is completed.
-When a new sub-job "Hint" results in the need to suspend another sub-job's request, the JCM 112 sets the existing sub-job's CJR's state to "cjsSuspending".
-Upon the next "Propose" (as discussed hereinafter by reference to Figures 11 and 12) for the suspending sub-job, the JCM transitions the basic resources from the suspending sub-job to the acquiring sub-job.
-The BJS that Proposed for the suspending sub-job receives a "NoAccept" from the JCM 112.
+[0086] Elements 300 - 306 serve to allow a higher priority job (as determined by the SA/KO algorithm) to suspend an active job until the higher priority job is completed.
+When a new sub-job request results in the need to suspend another sub-job's request, the JCM 112A sets the existing sub-job's CJR's state to "cjsSuspending".
+Upon the next Propose for the suspending sub-job, the JCM transitions the basic resources from the suspending sub-job to the acquiring sub-job.
+The BJS that Proposed for the suspending sub-job receives a "NoAccept" from the JCM 112A.
 When a BJS has completed its processing of a sub-job, it notifies the JCM 112 via a "SubJobCompleted".
 On receiving a "SubJobCompleted", the JCM 112 deletes the sub-job's information (CJRs and BJRs).
 For each BJR component used by the sub-job, the JCM 112 assigns the basic resource to the next sub-job in the BR's job queue (the state initially goes to 'bjsActive').
 The JCM 112 then recalculates the state of these BJR's parent CJRs.
 If the BJS has Proposed for resources, the BJS also calls "SubJobCompleted" when the job is deleted by the user or terminated by the system.

-[0068] At this point, the JCM 112 needs to determine the overall state of the BJS' "Hint" request (in this invention, it is the state of the CJR).
+[0087] At this point, the JCM 112A needs to determine the overall state of the BJS' "Propose" request (in this invention, it is the state of the CJR).
 If all its component BJR's are "bjsActive" as determined by element 126 then element 128 sets all BJR's states to "bjsActive".
 Element 130 then sets the CJR's state to "cjsActive".
+The JCM 112A at 132 then forwards the BJS Propose to the component basic services (Video 111) for processing.
+Video 111 processes the request as normal and sends an Accept to the BJS via the JCM.
+After processing the image, Video 111 follows the steps as outlined above with respect to Figure 15 and issues an "Image Complete" and sets the state of the Propose to "propose in progress" "false".

-[0069] As noted above for each added BJR, the JCM 112 determines the state of the Basic Job Resource.
+[0088] As noted above for each added BJR, the JCM 112 determines the state of the Basic Job Resource.
 If the BJR is the highest priority job within the basic resource's job list (top of the queue), the state is "bjsActive" if no other "bjsActive" BJR is in the list.
 If there is another "bjsActive" BJR, then the added Basic Job Resource's state is "bjsAcquiring".
 If the added Basic Job Resource is not at the top of the queue, then the state is "bjsQueued".
-If the BJS' component BJRs have a combination of "bjsActive" and 'bjsAcquiring" states, the CJR's state is "cjsAcquiring".
+If the BJS' component BJRs have a combination of "bjsActive" and 'bjsAcquiring" states, the CJR's state is "cjsQueued".
 Otherwise, the CJR's state is "cjsQueued".
 The JCM 112 then updates all of the CJR's respective BJRs to reflect the overall state.
 In other words, if the Capability Job Resource's (CJR's) state is "cjsQueued", all component Basic Job Resource's (BJR's) states are set to "bjsQueued".